valeriacaro/clothing_reviews_/modelcard.md

 #### Metrics

+The evaluation metrics used have been:

+- Accuracy:
 <!-- These are the evaluation metrics being used, ideally with a description of why. -->

 {{ testing_metrics | default("[More Information Needed]", true)}}